QUOTES-Reactions to new Ugandan anti-LGBTQ law | Politics

 "Museveni's signing of the anti-homosexuality bill is a serious blow to the right to freedom of expression and association in Uganda."
 NORWAY'S FOREIGN MINISTRY

 "This law will threaten human rights & increases persecution and discrimination of all Ugandans.
 Norway stands firmly against the use of capital punishment at all times and under any circumstances."
-UGANDAN RIGHTS ADVOCATE STELLA NYANZI
+BOITUMELAO SHAKU, JOHANNESBURG RESIDENT

-"Dictator Yoweri @KagutaMuseveni has signed the Anti-Homosexuality Act (2023) into law.
-Cry beloved Uganda, cry for this sad day for the rights of LGBTIQA+ people and their allies.
-La luta continua!"
-(Compiled by Anait Miridzhanian, Aaron Ross, Bhargav Acharya, Catherine Schenck; Editing by Andrew Cawthorne)
+"I'm appalled, I'm disgusted, I'm disappointed.
+I'm just feeling a lot of feelings of anger and also I'm just questioning where are we?
+Like it's 2023, I'm finding this whole thing very regressive.
+We've made so much progress, in other countries, to only have this happen.
+It's just very like, it's defeating."
+(Compiled by Anait Miridzhanian, Aaron Ross, Bhargav Acharya, Catherine Schenck, Thando Hlophe; Editing by Andrew Cawthorne and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)